macdleeuwen/myraekadleeuwen.github.io/_pages/research.md

 #### The Moral Limits of Speculation

-This paper is about privacy and Taylor Swift :) specifically, about strange and unsettling phenomenon of speculating about her (and others') private life.
+This paper is about privacy and Taylor Swift :) specifically, about the strange and unsettling phenomenon of speculating about the private life of others.

 #### Public Explanations and the Shortcomings of Mechanistic Interpretability